Doppler Pulse Amplification: Introduction

 \pati{Limitations of Conventional Methods \\}{} Despite their success, both approaches come with intrinsic limitations that restrict their amplification performance.
 On one hand, CPA suffers from gain narrowing, a spectral bottleneck that arises when the spectral width of the pulse exceeds the bandwidth of the gain amplifier, leading to temporal broadening and pulse distortion in the output~\cite{Bado1988_CPA_Limi_PUB,Kapteyn1998_Ultrafast_Laser_PUB,Li2023_Petawatt_Laser_PUB}.
-Additionally, CPA is constrained by diffraction grating sizes, making it impractical for pulses longer than femtoseconds~\cite{Yakovlev2014_Stretch_Compress_CPA_PUB,Richardson2016_DPA_PUB}.
+Additionally, CPA is constrained by its inability to accommodate the large diffraction grating sizes required for relatively long pulses~\footnote{For a fixed amount of group velocity dispersion and a fixed stretching factor, the size of the diffraction grating scales with the square of the input pulse duration~\cite{Saleh2019_BOOK}---for instance, increasing the pulse duration from $10$~fs to $10$~ps requires enlarging the grating length by a factor of $10^6$---which renders diffraction grating technology impractical~\cite{Richardson2016_DPA_PUB}.}.
 On the other hand, DPA is limited by the number of pulse divisions, restricting the reduction in peak power of the individual copies.
 Consequently, amplification is constrained, as the copies quickly reaches the saturation level of the amplifier~\cite{Tunnermann2013_DPA_Lim_PUB,Georges2016_Ultra_Fib_Amp_PUB,Georges2014_DPA_Lim_PUB}.

 \pati{DoPA Contribution with USTEMs \\}{} We propose a novel method for amplifying ultrashort pulses, called Doppler pulse amplification (DoPA).
-DoPA shares the same top-level structure with CPA---stretching, amplifying and compressing---but instead of using dispersive elements, it relies on Doppler shifts\cite{Doppler1842_PUB} induced by moving modulated interfaces~\cite{Gaafar2019_PUB,Caloz2019b_ST_Metamaterials_PUB,Deck-Leger2019_Uni_Vel_PUB,Bahrami2025_Wedges_PUB} to control the pulse compansion, without any chirping.
-It mitigates the gain narrowing problem by dynamically alternating the pulse spectrum and may lead to compact systems, making it suitable for the amplification of both picosecond and femtosecond pulses.
+DoPA shares the same top-level structure with CPA---stretching, amplifying and compressing---but instead of using dispersive elements, it relies on Doppler frequency shifts~\cite{Doppler1842_PUB} induced by moving modulated interfaces~\cite{Gaafar2019_PUB,Caloz2019b_ST_Metamaterials_PUB,Deck-Leger2019_Uni_Vel_PUB,Bahrami2025_Wedges_PUB} to control the pulse compansion (expansion and compression), without any chirping.
+It mitigates the gain narrowing problem by dynamically alternating the pulse spectrum, making it suitable for the amplification of ultrashort pulses, and may lead to compact systems.